Nelson-Gon/mde/README.md

 4. `recode_as_na`

-As the name might imply, this converts any value or vector of values with `NA` i.e we take a value such as "missing" and convert it to R's known handler for missing values(`NA`).
+As the name might imply, this converts any value or vector of values to `NA` i.e we take a value such as "missing" or "NA"(not a real `NA` according to `R`) and convert it to R's known handler for missing values(`NA`).

 To use the function out of the box(with default arguments), one simply does something like: